 I'm now trying to return to my past schedule of writing.
 But it's still difficult to sustain the schedule I set for myself before.
 I'm building up to it gradually.

 Just in the last week, I opened my document and felt that special rush of excitement.
 (I'd tried several times before and just felt dull and emotionally distant.)
 But this week, I read over the 20,000 words I'd written and decided to love my characters.
 Which is a big thing for a writer.
 You don't want to write about people you can't like or root for.
 You can't relate to them if they aren't close to you.
 So I discovered my characters again and decided I wanted to tell their story.
 So I'm making headway, but sadly not at the pace I once did.

 But I'm working!
 And I really need that.
 It gives me purpose.
 But it also helps me escape some of the same things it has in the past.

 I wanted to share the cover of my next book and the blurb.
 When I'm further along and back into the steady rhythm of things again, I'll set up a preorder for the book.

 Navy SEAL Tucker Giles has been a certified diver for years.
 After a dangerous encounter with a bull shark during a mission, he decides teaching Brynn to dive is just the ticket to shake off the lingering aftereffects.
-His instant attraction for Brynn is strong, but when he discovers what she’s endured, he’s determined to convince her to give romance another shot.
+His instant attraction to Brynn is strong, and when he discovers what she’s endured, he’s determined to convince her to give romance another shot.
 With him.